thihakyawjob/BeagleboneBlack/README.md

 sudo install python3
 sudo apt install gdb-multiarch
 ```
+* Make Directory
+$ mkdir ~/BBB/
+$ cd ~/BBB/
-To sync the sysroot from beaglebone to your computer, use the following commands:
+* To sync the sysroot from beaglebone to your computer, use the following commands:
+In BBB folder,
 ```python
 rsync -avz debian@192.168.7.2:/lib sysroot rsync -avz debian@192.168.7.2:/sbin sysroot